Air Conditioner Covers Protect Your HVAC System in Cooler Months

 Why Corrosion is So Damaging to Air Conditioners

 Although air conditioners remove air moisture during the cooling process and often contain efficient draining systems, these units can still be at risk for corrosion.
 There are three basic types of air conditioner corrosion: Galvanic corrosion, general corrosion and formicary corrosion.
 Galvanic corrosion involves contact of dissimilar metals with an electrolyte (i.e., moisture).
 Formicary corrosion typically occurs in copper tubing when condensation attracts airborne contaminants.
 General corrosion involves degradation of the metal in reaction with its surrounding environment (typically due to moisture).

 In a study conducted by the U.S. Army Corps of Engineers, which focused on military installations of air conditioning units worldwide, corrosion of air conditioning systems was noted to slash the life of these units from 15-to-20 years down to 7-to-10 years.

 Some of the most common corrosion problems seen in residential air conditioner units involve rusty condenser fins, terminal blocks, wire harnesses and other metal contact points.
 Damage to these components will result in a marked reduction in energy efficiency, usually only resolved with costly repairs and replacement.

 Using a corrosion-inhibiting air conditioner cover can help prevent degradation of your air conditioning components by blocking moisture, dust and debris.

 Why Zerust Recommends Air Conditioning Covers

-If your air conditioner isn’t working as well as it should, there is a good chance debris or rust could be the source of the problem.
+If your air conditioner isn’t working as well as it should, check this ac repair company for professional to look into it.
+There is a good chance debris or rust could be the source of the problem.
+They can help you clean the AC and make sure that you have a smooth functioning AC.
 This is where air conditioner covers can be useful.